Fit Cheetahs for Schools

 Access to my Cheetah Research Blog

-Everyone who gives a donation will receive access to my research blog and will therefore be able to follow my research for the entire time of the project (approx. 3 years).
-I will cover lots of different topics, such as cheetah conservation, cheetah biology, field work, PhD life, lab work, genetics, FIT software etc. It will give you and your students an insight into my research and the ups and downs of the life of a researcher.
+Everyone who gives a donation will receive access to my research blog, allowing them to follow my research for the entirety of the project.
+I will cover lots of different topics, such as cheetah conservation, cheetah biology, field work, PhD life, lab work, genetics, FIT software and more.
+It will give you and your students an insight into my research and the ups and downs of the life of a researcher.

-The blog will initially be in English but I will create a German version too.
+The blog is presently in English but I will create a German version too.

 I have worked in science communication for years, delivering and leading science workshops to hundreds of children of all ages for the Edinburgh International Science Festival in Edinburgh and Abu Dhabi.
 I also work for Hands on Science , a company that delivers STEM workshops and challenges for schools.
-In addition, I held FIT sessions for wildlife volunteers and National Geographic students in Namibia.
+In addition, I held FIT sessions for wildlife volunteers and National Geographic students in Namibia and I hold talks about my Fit Cheetahs research to students in primary and high schools.